root-foundation/root/README.md

 ## AGI will expand humanity's horizon

-A post AGI world will be dynamic.
+A post AGI world will be dynamic and extreme.
 The reign of winners will be increasingly short-lived.
 We will see rapid advancement across the board.
 AGI will push humanity to dream bigger and work on more and more complex problems.
 Problems we consider too complex to solve now will seem like simple tasks to our descendants.
 Thus, advancing and leveraging AGI will enable us to achieve a degree prosperity and abundance that we can't fathom.

 Artificial intelligence will never render humans unnecessary because we will always *see* more than we can *do*.
 When we cure cancer we will want to cure death itself.
 When we reach Mars, we will want to get to Pluto.
-It is human nature to always want to do something much bigger than what we can do.
 Our imaginations are our only limitations.
 We believe in humanity's ability to imagine far more than anything artificial intelligence will be able to do.

 But, we are not organized in a way that enables us to *collectively* take advantage of artificial intelligence.
 In fact, AGI makes our current systems oppressive — concentrating opportunity in the hands of those who are wealthy, devastating those without means, and tearing society apart.